-Age and sex:

-There was no clinically relevant effect of age or sex on the pharmacokinetics of Rosuvastatin in adults.
-The pharmacokinetics of Rosuvastatin in children and adolescents with heterozygous familial hypercholesterolemia was similar to that of adult volunteers
+Age and sex: There was no clinically relevant effect of age or sex on the pharmacokinetics of rosuvastatin in adults.
+The exposure in children and adolescents with heterozygous familial hypercholesterolemia appears to be similar to or lower than that in adult patients with dyslipidaemia.

-Race:

-Pharmacokinetic studies show an approximate 2-fold elevation in median AUC and C{max} in Asian subjects (Japanese, Chinese, Filipino, Vietnamese and Koreans) compared with Caucasians; Asian-Indians show an approximate 1.3-fold elevation in median AUC and C{max} .
+Race: Pharmacokinetic studies show an approximate 2-fold elevation in median AUC and Cmax in Asian subjects (Japanese, Chinese, Filipino, Vietnamese and Koreans) compared with Caucasians; Asian-Indians show an approximate 1.3-fold elevation in median AUC and Cmax.
 A population pharmacokinetic analysis revealed no clinically relevant differences in pharmacokinetics between Caucasian and Black groups.

-Renal insufficiency:

-In a study in subjects with varying degrees of renal impairment, mild to moderate renal disease had no influence on plasma concentration of Rosuvastatin or the N-desmethyl metabolite.
+Renal insufficiency: In a study in subjects with varying degrees of renal impairment, mild to moderate renal disease had no influence on plasma concentration of rosuvastatin or the N-desmethyl metabolite.
 Subjects with severe impairment (CrCl <30 ml/min) had a 3-fold increase in plasma concentration and a 9-fold increase in the N-desmethyl metabolite concentration compared to healthy volunteers.
-Steady-state plasma concentrations of Rosuvastatin in subjects undergoing hemodialysis were approximately 50% greater compared to healthy volunteers.
+Steady-state plasma concentrations of rosuvastatin in subjects undergoing haemodialysis were approximately 50% greater compared to healthy volunteers.

-Hepatic insufficiency:

-In a study with subjects with varying degrees of hepatic impairment there was no evidence of increased exposure to Rosuvastatin in subjects with Child-Pugh scores of 7 or below.
+Hepatic insufficiency: In a study with subjects with varying degrees of hepatic impairment, there was no evidence of increased exposure to rosuvastatin in subjects with Child-Pugh scores of 7 or below.
 However, two subjects with Child-Pugh scores of 8 and 9 showed an increase in systemic exposure of at least 2-fold compared to subjects with lower Child-Pugh scores.
 There is no experience in subjects with Child-Pugh scores above 9.

-Genetic polymorphisms:

-Disposition of HMG-CoA reductase inhibitors, including rosuvastatin, involves OATP1B1 and BCRP transporter proteins.
-In patients with SLCO1B1 (OATP1B1) and/or ABCG2 (BCRP)

-genetic polymorphisms there is a risk of increased rosuvastatin exposure.
+Genetic polymorphisms: Disposition of HMG-CoA reductase inhibitors, including rosuvastatin, involves OATP1B1 and BCRP transporter proteins.
+In patients with SLCO1B1 (OATP1B1) and/or ABCG2 (BCRP) genetic polymorphisms there is a risk of increased rosuvastatin exposure.
 Individual polymorphisms of SLCO1B1 c.521CC and ABCG2 c.421AA are associated with a higher rosuvastatin exposure (AUC) compared to the SLCO1B1 c.521TT or ABCG2 c.421CC genotypes.
-This specific genotyping is not established in clinical practice, but for patients who are known to have these types of polymorphisms, a lower daily dose of Rosuvastatin Tablets is recommended.
+This specific genotyping is not established in clinical practice, but for patients who are known to have these types of polymorphisms, a lower daily dose of Rosuvastatin is recommended.